sortecoevo/sortee/content/people.md

 #### [Antica Culina](https://nioo.knaw.nl/en/employees/antica-culina)

 Antica works as a research scientist at the NIOO-KNAW, Nethrlands.
-She is a co-founder and executive board member of [SPI-Birds] (www/spibirds.org), and the advisory committee member of [FAIRsFAIR](https://www.fairsfair.eu/) and [Open Knowledge Maps](https://openknowledgemaps.org/).
+She is a co-founder and executive board member of [SPI-Birds](https://www.spibirds.org), and the advisory committee member of [FAIRsFAIR](https://www.fairsfair.eu/) and [Open Knowledge Maps](https://openknowledgemaps.org/).

 ---